Lukeskaiwalker/Shelly-Plus1-ESPHome/README.md

 # Shelly-Plus1
 The first thing i did after receiving my newly released Shelly+1, was to take it apart and see what’s inside.
 I quickly realized that the normal programming port was way smaller then the one of the none + series and that there wehre some more pins.
 So i searched on the Shelly webpage for some more info about the device, but sadly they didn’t add anything (at least when i checked) no pin layout on there knowledge base tap like they did for the Shelly 1.
 After realizing this i went back on google and searched for “Shelly pinout” and found that the Shelly 2.5 had a somewhat similar layout to the Shelly 1.
+The Shelly 2.5 does also not have 7 pins at its programming port like the Shelly +1 but i thought that it was not necessary for any of my use cases.
+I saw that the Shelly 1L also has 7 Pins but in a different order, maybe there is a similarity.

 ![pin_out](https://user-images.githubusercontent.com/38843794/136706046-0f4d035d-a319-4dd9-9c54-039a3613e6e6.png)
 # First light